 Can Copyright Apply?

-The Copyright Act 1968 protects original expression of ideas, but not purely the idea itself.
+The Copyright Act 1968 protects original expressions of ideas.
+This only protects the expression of the idea (e.g. the way it is written down or presented), not the idea itself.
 Once an idea or creative concept is documented, it is automatically protected by copyright in Australia.

-In relation to a recipe, copyright can protect a recipe documented in a book in the way it’s written, but not the way it’s made.
+Copyright can protect a published recipe in the way it’s written, but not the way it’s made.
 Therefore copyright does not extend to recipes if they are for the concept of something well known and reproduced (e.g. pasta or blueberry muffins).

 If you publish a recipe book you also cannot prevent others making the dish or people writing their own descriptions of how to make it.
-Nor can you prevent someone publishing their version of your recipe.
+You also cannot prevent someone publishing their version of your recipe.

-If your product’s appearance is unique, it is possible to register the design.
 A design is what makes a product look the way it does, e.g. its shape, configuration or a notable pattern.
-When applied to a product these things give it its unique design.
 A registered design does not protect how something works.